Here’s where you’ll find us topping up our tans…

 La Mer, Jumeirah 1. facebook.com/LaMerDubai

-One of Dubai’s most popular beaches, you’ll find Kite Beach under the sail of the Burj Al Arab.
+You’ll find the busy Kite Beach under the sail of the Burj Al Arab.
 Anything goes here, and you’ll find everything from yoga to volleyball and plenty of kite surfing.
 But it’s not just about water sports – there’s also a beach library, shopping and plenty of food trucks to get your midday snacks.

 Kite Beach, Umm Suqeim 1. facebook.com/KiteBeachDubai

 One of Dubai’s most popular beaches among both residents and tourists, this is the closest public beach to Dubai Marina.
 It’s littered with sunbeds and cabanas for seaside lounging, and the promenade is filled with shops, restaurants, an outdoor market and even a mini games arcade.
 It’s got some pretty special sunsets, and will have the best views of the soon-to-be-completed Ain Dubai.